 I like using these little pruning shears.
 They are inexpensive and allow you to do some very accurate trimming.
 I actually have a few tucked away around my yard.

 DO NOT just randomly start cutting flowers and stems.
 You do not want straight lines or trim like a hedge.
-Going back to the haircut analogy, you don't want to cut your bangs just straight across.
-Or even worse have a bowl cut.
+Returning to the haircut analogy, you don't want to cut your bangs straight across.
+Or, even worse, have a bowl cut.
 Don't embarrass your poor planter or hanging basket with a bad trim!
 Start with a plan.

-The circled plant, below, is one plant.
-And it's sooo heavy!
+The circled plant below is one plant.
+And it's so heavy!
 The plant is called an Ice Plant (Dorotheanthus Bellidiformis).
 It has little red flowers right now.
-I'm actually going to try to root the cuttings and see how it does as an indoor hanging plant.
-I would love to have it inside year round!
+I will try to root the cuttings and see how it does as an indoor hanging plant.
+I would love to have it inside year-round!

-I also look for plants that are dry/yellow or look unhealthy.
+I look for plants that are dry/yellow or look unhealthy.
 In this case, some of the King Tut grasses (that I've circled) were dry and brown.
 I find that distracting in the summer.
-In the fall, it's OK because I like the dried whispy look then.
+In the fall, it's OK because I like the dried, whispy look then.

-After a major trim, it usually takes 1 to 2 weeks and the flowers blossoms again, and the plant/planter looks nice and full.
-A major trim (prune) feels aggressive but I think the plant feels so much better after a few days.
+After a major trim, it usually takes 1 to 2 weeks, and the flowers blossoms again, and the plant/planter looks nice and full.
+A major trim (prune) feels aggressive, but the plant feels much better after a few days.

 Petunias and many other plants should be pruned at the nodes (or technically the internodes) of the stem/branch.
-What you want to do is cut the stem close to but just above a set of leaves.
-That way you don't have these strange bare spikes sticking up everywhere.
-Take your pruners and find a nice set of healthy leaves and cut the stem just above the leaves.
+You want to cut the stem close to but just above a set of leaves.
+That way, you don't have these strange bare spikes sticking up everywhere.
+Take your pruners, find a nice set of healthy leaves, and cut the stem just above the leaves.

 You deadhead most plants the same way.
-Follow the stem of the flower to the first set of healthy leaves and trim there.
+Follow the flower's stem to the first set of healthy leaves and trim there.
 Below is a verbena flower that is getting trimmed off.

 Geraniums are different, and if you are unaware of how to deadhead them, I wrote a specific post focussing just on deadheading geraniums (click the blue link to get there).
 But the basics are to take your thumb and forefinger around the bottom of the flower stem (by the elbow) and then break it off.

 My front door planters are large compared to regular planters.
-And I like the white geometric pattern to show.
+And I like the white geometric pattern shown.
 Did you know I painted them myself with spray paint?
-It was easy and my black and white spray painted pots have lasted years!
+It was easy, and my black and white spray-painted pots have lasted years!
 Click the blue link to see how I made them.

-If you are still reading, let me share my backyard planter that I gave a good pruning.
-My backyard isn't full sun and all my plants in my container displays tend to get leggy.
+If you are still reading, let me share other backyard planters I gave good pruning.
+My backyard isn't in full sun, and all the plants in my container displays tend to get leggy.
 This planter is mostly crazy leggy petunias!

-I felt like I cut soooo many stems.
+I felt like I had cut so many stems.
 But do take the time to cut them in individual lengths so the plants look more natural.
 Some of the petunia stems I cut off are long!
 You can see all the dead blooms along it.
-This one isn't the longest but it's one I remembered to take a picture of.
+This one isn't the longest, but I remembered to take a picture of it.

-Below, I left just a couple of long leggy petunias on the plant just so you can see.
+Below, I left just a couple of long leggy petunias on the plant so that you can see them.
 Those long ones were over a foot long!

 The planter on the left (below) is the planter that I just trimmed (the "before" of that same planter is above).
 The planter on the right is the next planter I'm trimming.

-I hope this post helps you with tidying your planters and specifically with how to prune petunias.
-A plant's sole purpose is to try to reproduce and that's why it has flowers.
+I hope this post helps you tidy your planters and, specifically, how to prune petunias.
+A plant's sole purpose is to try to reproduce, and that's why it has flowers.
 By cutting off many of the flowers, it should bud and flower again.
 The plant will try to bloom again and create seed pods.

 Below is the plant (above on the left) after two weeks.
 It'll be even better in another week!